With Nozzle, it’s easy to discover which of your competitors own featured snippets and how many each competitor owns.

 Find Out Who Owns Featured Snippets

-Once you apply the filters, you’ll see a table below showing the domains that have featured snippets.
-Under “Keywords” you’ll find the number of keywords for which these domains have a featured snippet.
-Mine shows that outsideonline.com owns 4 featured snippets, searanchlodge.com owns 3, and so on.
+Once you apply the filters, you’ll see charts and a table below showing the domains or brands that have featured snippets.
+Under the Keywords column, you’ll find the number of keywords for which these domains have a featured snippet.
+Mine shows that marketingevolution.com owns 13 featured snippets, lumenlearning.com owns 11, and so on.

-This will take you to a performance overview page for that domain.
-Make sure all your previous filters are applied, then scroll down to the Keywords table at the bottom to see the exact keywords for which this specific competing domain has featured snippets.
+Doing so will take you to a performance overview page for that domain or brand.
+Make sure your previous segment is applied, then scroll down to the Keywords table at the bottom to see the exact keywords for which this specific competing domain has featured snippets.

 Clicking on one of these URLs will open it in a new tab, so you can analyze a competitor’s webpage and strategize accordingly.
 If you click on one of the keywords, you will be taken to that single keyword’s performance page.

-Let’s look at the SERP Results and HTML for the phrase “propane stove in tent” above.
+Let’s look at the SERP Results and HTML for the phrase “receptivity definition” above.